 You will be asked to put on a gown that opens at the front.

-A radiologist will assess your mammogram and discuss the results with you.
 The findings of your mammogram will be forwarded to your physician’s office, and your physician can discuss any necessary treatment with you.

 You can schedule your mammogram at TOPS Comprehensive Breast Center.
 We are an outpatient facility that is equipped with the latest diagnostic and screening technologies.